 Next, we'll take a good look at Active Directory objects including computers, users and organizational units.
 Finally, I'll walk you through the creation and management of groups which will help you organize and maintain all your Active Directory objects.
 So, if you're ready, let's dive in.

-- Creating and managing users and computers in Active Directory
+2. Creating and Managing Users and Computers in Active Directory